confluence/python-textbok/python_notes/Loop_Control_Statements.rst

     sum_doubles = sum(2 * number for number in numbers)

 ..
 Note:: dict and set comprehensions were introduced in Python 3.
 In Python 2 you have to create a list or generator instead and convert it to a set or a dict yourself.

+..
+Todo:: exercise idea: join a list of numbers -- need to use comprehension to convert them all to strings first

 The ``break`` and ``continue`` statements
 =========================================